Greenstone belt: Distribution

-Archaean greenstones are found in the Slave craton, northern Canada, Pilbara craton and Yilgarn Craton, Western Australia, Gawler Craton in South Australia, and in the Wyoming Craton in the US.
+Archaean greenstones are found in the Slave craton, northern Canada, Pilbara craton and Yilgarn craton, Western Australia, Gawler craton in South Australia, and in the Wyoming Craton in the US.
 Examples are found in South and Eastern Africa, namely the Kaapvaal craton and also in the cratonic core of Madagascar, as well as West Africa and Brazil, northern Scandinavia and the Kola Peninsula (see Baltic Shield).

-Proterozoic greenstones occur sandwiched between the Pilbara and Yilgarn cratons in Australia, and adjoining the Gawler Craton and within the extensive Proterozoic mobile belts of Australia, within West Africa, throughout the metamorphic complexes surrounding the Archaean core of Madagascar; the eastern United States, northern Canada and northern Scandinavia.
+Proterozoic greenstones occur sandwiched between the Pilbara and Yilgarn cratons in Australia, and adjoining the Gawler craton and within the extensive Proterozoic mobile belts of Australia, within West Africa, throughout the metamorphic complexes surrounding the Archaean core of Madagascar; the eastern United States, northern Canada and northern Scandinavia.
 The Abitibi greenstone belt in Ontario and Quebec is one of the largest Archean greenstone belts in the world.

-In Antarctica, the Fisher Massif, of Proterozoic age, closely resembles the composition and structure of a greenstone belt.
+In Antarctica, the Proterozoic-aged Fisher Massif closely resembles the composition and structure of a greenstone belt.

 One of the best known greenstone belts in the world is the South African Barberton greenstone belt, where gold was first discovered in South Africa.
 The Barberton Greenstone belt was first uniquely identified by Prof Annhauser at the University of the Witwatersrand, Johannesburg.
 His work in mapping and detailing the characteristics of the Barberton Greenstone belt has been used as a primer for other greenstone belts around the world.
 He noted the existence of pillow lavas, indicating a lava being rapidly cooled in water, as well as the spinifex textures created by crystals formed under rapidly cooling environments, namely water.